 - Gamified features (such as badges, points and leaderboards)

 - Mobile learning

-In addition to the above LMS features, our glo™ learn LMS provides advanced functionality that tailors the system to your learning requirements!
-Don’t fit your training around a system, find the LMS that can be personalised to your learning needs!
+In addition to the above LMS features, our award-winning platform, Digits LMS, provides advanced functionality that tailors the system to your learning requirements.
+Don’t fit your training around a system – find the LMS that can be personalised to your learning needs.

 Deliver learning in complex organisation structures

-Working with leading brands that have multiple franchises or a range of locations & offices, we specialise in helping businesses easily deliver and track learning in even the most complicated organisation structures.
+Working with leading brands that have multiple franchises or a range of locations and offices, we specialise in helping businesses easily deliver and track learning in even the most complicated organisational structures.

 Content management capabilities